Major League Baseball season start overshadowed by Covid-19 - KESQ

 The return of sports couldn’t have come at a worse time, as cases in the United States continue to rise, with more than 4 million confirmed cases as of Monday afternoon, according to Johns Hopkins University data.

-And now, there’s an outbreak within the baseball bubble — and, some games, as a result, have been canceled.
+And now, there’s an outbreak within baseball — and, some games, as a result, have been canceled.

 Eleven Marlins players and two coaches have tested positive for the coronavirus, according to ESPN.
 The team did not travel back to Miami Sunday after a three-game series in Philadelphia, but stayed overnight for more testing.